aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/waterfall-charts/_index.md

 First, you need to import the Aspose.Cells library to your Java project.
 This library provides extensive functionality for working with Excel files, including chart creation.

-## Step 2: Initialize Workbook and Worksheet
+### Step 2: Initialize Workbook and Worksheet

 ```java
 Workbook workbook = new Workbook();
 Worksheet worksheet = workbook.getWorksheets().get(0);
 ```

 Create a new workbook and add a worksheet to it.
-We'll use this worksheet to enter our data and create the chart.
+We'll use this worksheet to enter our data and **add chart to worksheet**.

-## Step 3: Enter Data
+### Step 3: Enter Data

 Now, let's populate the worksheet with data that we want to represent in the waterfall chart.